CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ### Task 1: Create Local Infrastructure using Linux VM

-1. Once you log into the VM, open **Command Prompt** from the desktop of your VM on the left side of the envrionment.
+1. Once you log into the VM, open **Command Prompt** from the desktop of your VM on the left side of the environment.

     ![](media/cmd.png "open cmd")